11 Tips to Ensure Your Community Association is Prepared for Hurricane Season

 Moreover, be sure to obtain adequate fuel and consider maintenance service to ensure the machine’s optimal performance.

 10. Post Storm

 Following a hurricane, your community will likely be littered with debris from plants and trees.

-Devise a list of storm clean-up companies as well as water removal services, and building repair and restoration vendors.
+Devise a list of storm clean-up companies as well as water removal services, and building repair and restoration vendors before the hurricane hits.